mmistakes/made-mistakes-jekyll/_posts/2012-11-05-joshthecantor-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @joshthecantor"
+title: "Goatee and blue v-neck shirt"
 description: "PaperFaces portrait of @joshthecantor drawn with Paper by 53 on an iPad."
 image: paperfaces-joshthecantor-twitter-lg
 thumb: paperfaces-joshthecantor-twitter-150.jpg